MOTOR: Learning ID-free Item Representation with Token Crossing for Embedding-based Multimodal Recommendation: Experiments

-We conduct comprehensive experiments to evaluate the performance of MOTOR and answer the following questions: \begin{itemize} \item \textbf{RQ1}: What performance improvements can be achieved by integrating MOTOR into ID-based multimodal recommendation models? \item \textbf{RQ2}: How do the ID-free recommender and original ID-based models perform differently for items with varying numbers of interactions (e.g., long-tail items, popular items)? \item \textbf{RQ3}: How do the different modules (e.g., the Multimodal Tokens, the Token Cross Network) influence the performance of MOTOR? \item \textbf{RQ4}: How variations in the number of item Token IDs across different backbone models impact the total trainable parameters and model performance? \end{itemize}
+We conduct comprehensive experiments to evaluate the performance of MOTOR and answer the following questions: \begin{itemize} \item \textbf{RQ1}: What performance gains do ID-free recommendation models enhanced by MOTOR achieve compared to their ID-based versions in the common recommendation scenario? \item \textbf{RQ2}: How do the ID-free recommender and original ID-based models perform differently for items with varying numbers of interactions (e.g., cold-start items, popular items)? \item \textbf{RQ3}: How do the token numbers impact the number of trainable parameters and model performance? \item \textbf{RQ4}: How do the different modules influence the performance of MOTOR? \end{itemize}